fredgibbs/fredgibbs.github.io/courses/idea-of-nature/index.md

 ## Readings & Assignments
 Note at the top of this page, there is a link to our [SCHEDULE page](schedule)!
 All the readings and assignments are listed there.
 This page is dedicated to course logistics.
 We are not using Canvas for anything!

 Please note that the schedule is a living document and changes depending on what's going on in the course.
-If you print it out (please avoid if possible to avoid the irony of killing trees in a class about nature), you'll need to keep your paper version up to date with the online version.
+If you print it out (not recommended), you'll need to keep your paper version up to date with the online version, which will be a serious chore.
 If you keep a browser tab open all semester, make sure you refresh it whenever you go to look something up.

 To access all articles and book chapters on the syllabus, we use a tool called Zotero to manage and provide access to articles and chapter scans. **All readings that aren't already online (and some that are) will be available through the class Zotero library.**